jstehli/linux-cfg/notes.md

 Install `networkmanager`, then `systemctl enable NetworkManager.service --now`

+Install `networkmanager-openconnect` for Cisco VPN Connections if desired

 Connect to a wireless network from command line -> arch wiki NetworkManager

 Also install `network-manager-applet` for a system tray icon and `openssh` for SSH access.